mquinodo/Opsin-Miner/README.md

 --script | STRING | Folder where the scripts are (e.g. XYZ/Opsin-Miner-main)
 --out | STRING | Folder for outputs
---input | STRING | Tab-delimited text file with 2 or 3 columns: ID, forward FASTQ file and eventually reverse FASTQ file --picard | STRING | JAR file to run Picard
+--input | STRING | Tab-delimited text file with 2 or 3 columns: ID, forward FASTQ file and eventually reverse FASTQ file --config | STRING | config text file containging path to executables
---gatk | STRING | JAR file to run GATK

 ## Outputs
 The main output files which contain all required information are: